camptocamp/bank-payment/account_invoice_select_for_payment/README.rst

 -  Alexandre Fayolle <alexandre.fayolle@camptocamp.com>
 -  Hiep Nguyen Hoang <hiepnh@trobz.com>
+-  Khoi (Kien Kim) <khoikk@trobz.com>

 Other credits
 -------------

 The development of this module has been financially supported by:

+-  Camptocamp

+The migration of this module from 14.0 to 18.0 was financially supported
+by:

 -  Camptocamp